Moye-mio/Calculator/README.md

 # Calculator
-teamwork for one day
+teamwork for one day <br>
-#a simple calculator with a few functions (　 ´-ω ･)▄︻┻┳══━一
+a simple calculator with a few functions (　 ´-ω ･)▄︻┻┳══━一